Wako Jurin Park

 Nearby spots

-Miyoonzawa springs up in a wooded area on a steep slope along the Kurome river in the southern part of the city.
-It is a clear stream that has been selected by the Ministry of Environment as some of the most famous water in Japan.
-Miyoonzawa covers a stretch of about 100 m before it connects to and becomes part of the Kurome river.
-In this limited environment, you can find many rare creatures and plants that only can live in the cleanest of waters.
+Myoonzawa springs up from a steep wooded slope located along the Kurome river in the southern part of Niiza, Saitama.
+It is a clear stream selected by the Ministry of Environment as one of the "Top 100 Waters of the Heisei Era."
+Myoonzawa covers a stretch of about 100 m before joining with the Kurome river.
+You can find many rare creatures and plants that only can live in the cleanest of waters in this exceptional stream.

 Asaka City Museum